auth0/docs/quickstarts/angular1/01-login.md

 Going through these following sub-steps, you'll be able to replicate this process on your own Angular applications.

-#### 1: Setup Scripts, Viewport and Basic Style
+#### 1: Setup Scripts and Viewport
 Some JavaScript dependencies are required for Auth0 to work as expected in an Angular app.
-Include the dependencies' scripts in yout `index.html`:
+Include the dependencies' scripts in your `index.html`:

 ${snippet(meta.snippets.dependencies)}